transformerlab/transformerlab-docs/for-teams/install.md

 **Change the default password immediately.**

 ## Step 4 - Configuring a Compute Service

+If you already configured a compute provider during the installer, you can skip this step.
+Otherwise, you can add one through the web UI.

 Go to Team Settings by clicking your user name in the sidebar.